Trollhunters501/HTMLEngineNK/README.md

 - Drop archive in plugins/HTMLEngineNK/test.html
 - Create your code!
 - Start your server!
 Instantly run
-- All the information here!
-Wiki
+- All the information how to use Html in Nukkit, and much more  [here!
+Wiki](https://github.com/Trollhunters501/HTMLEngineNK/wiki)